pdm-project/pdm-shear/README.md

 pdm self add pdm-shear
 ```

-Enable the plugin in your project:
+Or, enable the plugin in your project:

 ```toml
 [tool.pdm]